“The LORD is near to all who call on him, to all who call on him in truth.” Psalm 145:18 (NIV)

 His silence stunned me.

-I kept picturing Him standing beside my bed, seeing my anguish, watching my body writhing in pain, hearing my cries but making the choice to do nothing.
+My trust in Him in those moments started to feel shaky.
+I kept picturing Him standing beside my bed, seeing my anguish, watching my body writhing in pain, hearing my cries, but making the choice to do nothing.
 And I couldn’t reconcile that.

 How could God do that?
 How could He say I’m His daughter whom He deeply loves but let me lie there in excruciating pain?